List of The Price Is Right pricing games: Let 'em Roll

 This game, loosely based on the dice game yacht, is played for a car or a cash prize of up to $7,500.
 It uses five large dice, each marked with an image of a car on three sides and cash values of $500, $1,000 and $1,500 on the other three.
 The contestant is given one roll of the dice and can earn up to two more using three grocery products.
 The price of the first item is given, and the contestant must determine whether the price of each of the next two items is higher or lower than the one preceding it.

 In order to win the car, the contestant must roll a car on all five dice within their allotted number of rolls.
-All dice that display cars are taken out of play after each roll.
-At any point, the contestant can elect to take the sum of the cash values on the remaining dice and quit.
-Contestants who use all of their rolls without winning the car automatically receive the total of the displayed values on their final roll.
+Any dice that display cars are taken out of play after each roll.
+At any point, the contestant can elect to take the sum of the cash values rolled and quit.
+Contestants who use all of their rolls without winning the car automatically receive the total of the cash values on their final roll.